gdrax/SPM/README.md

 # SPM
-Project and assignments solutions for the Parallel and Distribuited System course.
+Project and assignments solutions for the Parallel and Distribuited System course at University of Pisa.

 # Project (Application: PSO)
 **Implementation of the Particle Swarm Optimization algorithm (https://it.wikipedia.org/wiki/Particle_Swarm_Optimization).**